wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    4. Ability to implement desired skills and behaviors (adopt and change)
    5. Reinforcement to sustain the change
    <br /><br />

-   The Prosci Process for organizational change has <a target="_blank" href="https://www.prosci.com/methodology/3-phase-process?hsLang=en-us">3 phases</a>:

-   1. Prepare Approach - deliverable Change Management Strategy establishes the approach needed to deliver desired project outcomes.
-      * Define Success - What are we trying to achieve
-      * Define Impact - Who has to do their jobs differently and how?
-      * Define Approach - What will it take to achieve success?
-      <br /><br />
-   2. Manage Change - deliverable Master Change Management Plan consolidates individual plans and serves as the guiding document for the change management team.
-      * Plan and Act - What wil we do to prepare, eqipt, and support people?
-      * Track Performance - How are we doing?
-      * Adapt Actions - What adjustments do we need to make?
-      <br /><br />
-   3. Sustain Outcomes - the deliverable Change Management Closeout documents the change performance status, plus prepares the organization to own and sustain change outcomes.
-      * Review Performance - Where are we?
-Are we done yet?
-      * Activate Sustainment - What is needed to ensure the change sticks?
-      * Transfer Ownership - Who will assume ownership and sustain outcomes?
-      <br /><br />

-<a target="_blank" href="https://www.youtube.com/watch?v=RqlKtpjPBBo">VIDEO</a>
-<a target="_blank" href="https://www.linkedin.com/company/third-stage-consulting-group/">Third Stage Consulting</a>

 ## Certifications with a change management component: